gmaxbell/dal-young-makers/README.md

 # dal-young-makers
 Dallas Young Makers Source Repo

 This repo hosts source code and project materials used in classes taught by the Dallas Young Makers Group.
-All code is published under GPL license.
+All code is published under GPL.

 Included is a utility to automate the flashing RCX bricks [flash-rcx-class](../master/tools/flash-rcx-class).
 This will flash the brick with the approproate firmware and load the programs used in the specified class.